gpulido/antaeus/README.md

 ## Implementation Observations and Decisions

-- First session with the code used in reviewing it, understanding all the parts and polish my Kotlin.
-Start thinking on the problem, solution and architecture needed.

 - There are two main parts / problems:
   1) The logic of the call to the paymentProvider and the invoice lifecycle.
-  2) The scheduling part of payments on the first of each month
+  2) The scheduling part of payments for the first of each month

 ### 1 PaymenProvider and Invoice Lifecycle
 #### Payment provider and status sync

-Once we made the charge of an invoice using the PaymentProvider, and if it sucessfull, we have to update the invoice status and this could be a problem if there is any problem updating the status in the database, we could face two
+Once we made the charge of an invoice using the PaymentProvider, and if successful, we have to update the invoice status and this could problematic if there  is any problem updating the status in the database, we could face two
 scenarios:

  - the payment is made and the status is not updated, so it will eventually be charged again (bad for the client and our claims department)
- - the payment is not made and the status is updated to paid, so it is not charged (bad for us as we are not getting paid)
+ - the payment is not made and the invoice's status is updated to "paid", so it is not charged (bad for us as we are not getting paid)

 Both scenarios are bad for the business and have to be taken care of properly by avoiding them.

-We can try to solve the first scenario by updating the status after calling the billing service.
-If the update fails, the invoice with be still "pending" so it maybe be sent to the paymentservice to be charged again.
+If we update the status after calling the billing service and the update fails, the invoice with be still "pending" and it will be charged again.
-However as we know that the paymentservice is an external service, for example a restfull service, we are going to assume that it is protected to several calls to the same endpoint with the same data (i.e. is idempotent).
+However, as we know that the paymentservice is an external service, for example a restfull service, we are going to assume that it is protected to several calls to the same endpoint with the same data (i.e. is idempotent).
-If not we should raise a bug to the maintainers of the service to make it idempotent :)
+(If this is not the case we should raise a bug to the maintainers of the service to make it idempotent :) )

-This is also an enforcement of the single responsibility principle.

-#### who is responsible marks as unpaid the invoices for the next month?
+#### Next month invoices creation responsibility?

 Once all invoices are paid and the month is "closed", the invoices to the next month should be "created".
 The billingService should not be worried about that, it only has one task: to charge unpaid invoices.